arruah/ensocoin/doc/miner.md

 Setting your maximum mined block
 --------------------------------

-By default, the maximum block that REPLACE_1_PROJNAME_MD will mine is 1MB (compatible with Bitcoin Core).
+By default, the maximum block that Ensocoin will mine is 1MB (compatible with Bitcoin Core).
 You may want to increase this block size if the bitcoin network as a whole is willing to mine larger blocks, or you may want to decrease this size if you feel that the demands on the network is exceeding capacity.

-To change the largest block that REPLACE_1_PROJNAME_MD will generate, run:
+To change the largest block that Ensocoin will generate, run:
 ```sh
 bitcoin-cli setminingmaxblock blocksize
 ```